clbx/Cosmic/doc/Cosmic Processor Specifications.md

 ### SHL

-Shift the accumulator left,  sets carry if a high bit gets pushed off.
+Shift the accumulator left,  sets carry if a high bit gets pushed off. **Might change to allow to shift by more than 1 ie. SHL src, dest where dest is shifted by src**

 ```
 A<<        					  x x I P  O C N Z